John Lind (politician): Mexican Revolution

 On March 4, 1913, Woodrow Wilson was sworn in as President of the United States shortly after the February 22 assassination of Mexican President Francisco I. Madero and Vice President José María Pino Suárez.
 It soon became clear that U.S. Ambassador Henry Lane Wilson was complicit in the plot.

 General Victoriano Huerta was now president of Mexico, and Wilson and Secretary of State William Jennings Bryan immediately sent Lind to Mexico as Envoy for Mexican Affairs.
 Lind had financial interests in Mexico and had long-standing ties with other U.S. landholders.

 Lind attempted to persuade Huerta to call prompt elections and not stand as a candidate in them, but Huerta refused.
 Lind "threatened a military intervention by the United States in case the demands were rejected," but promised an American loan to Mexico if Huerta stepped aside.
 When rebellions broke against the Huerta regime, Lind backed Venustiano Carranza, a large landowner and former Governor of Coahuila, and his Constitutionalist faction against more radical elements in the rebellion, mainly Constitutionalist Army general Pancho Villa.

+Later influence

+In 1914, Lind was a staunch supporter of Democratic candidate Winfield Scott Hammond, who had been his friend for over thirty years at that point.
+Lind was unable to participate in the campaigning due to being ill.

+In 1918, Lind led the State Labor Convention, which resulted in the founding of the Minnesota Farmer-Labor Party.